slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*
--->
+- (kk) When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
+That makes it easier to have empathy toward them which can soften the conflict.
+> *'Your best response to an insult is “You’re probably right.”
+Often they are.' -- Kevin Kelly* -->

 > *'War is what happens when language fails.' -- Margaret Atwood*